Country Club Park, Los Angeles: In Media

 Designed and built in 1902 by Alfred Rosenheim, the president of the American Institute of Architects' Los Angeles chapter, the Collegiate Gothic-style single family home is located at 1120 Westchester Place.
+It is known as the Rosenheim Mansion.
 The home was previously used as a convent.
 An adjoining chapel was removed from exterior shots using CGI.

 After the pilot episode, filming continued on sets constructed to be an exact replica of the house.
 Details such as Lewis Comfort Tiffany stained glass windows, and hammered bronze light fixtures, were re-created to preserve the look of the house.